Dr Albert Farre

 Health Sciences, School of Health Sciences

 +44 (0)1382 388532

-Albert teaches on qualitative research methods and health/illness/care behaviour at undergraduate and postgraduate level, and supervises Masters and PhD students.
+Albert teaches on research methods and health/illness/care behaviours at undergraduate and postgraduate level, and supervises Masters and PhD students.